 It has thin skin.
-So it’s a sensitive soul.
+So it's a sensitive soul.
 No, not really.
-But it is unlike its siblings, butternut and spaghetti squash, that have thick skins or unpleasant tasting skins and need to be peeled.
+But it's not like its siblings, butternut and spaghetti squash, that have thick or unpleasant tasting skins and need to be peeled.
 Delicata?!
 No peeling!
 Just leave the skin on babe AND EAT IT.

 Sounds weird, I know.
 Maybe because I just yelled at you to eat some squash skin while also calling you babe.
 I get excited sometimes.
 Just trust.
 No skin peeling.
 Babe.

-So basically, this thin-skinned delicata squash is a finger lifesaver because who HAS NOT had a close encounter with losing a digit or two while attempting to peel a butternut squash?
-Bueller…???
+So basically, this thin-skinned delicata squash is a finger lifesaver.
+Raise your hand if you HAVE NEVER had a close encounter with losing a digit or two while attempting to peel a butternut squash?
+Bueller...???
 My nine fingers are really happy about this.

 Just kidding.
 I have 11

-But listen bae (do you prefer bae or babe?), the WHOLE squash is edible!
+But listen bae (do you prefer bae?), the WHOLE squash is edible!

 So here's how this super simple roasted delicata squash side dish action happens:

 - Slice open the delicata lengthwise and scoop out the squash guts.
 Kitchen hack tip: Use a grapefruit spoon.
 The little teeth on the end are perfect for really getting in and scooping everything out.